 a.
 You can configure and add symbol sets in a way very similar to text sets, so it's recommended that you read the above sections if you have not already done so.
 Navigate once more to Tools > Look Up Tables > Clinical Notes Symbols and Text Entries.

 b.
-Symbols are stores within sets which will appear within the Symbol Sets folder.
-Select this folder and choose New Symbol Set to add a new set or select and existing one and choose Modify.
+Symbols are stored within sets that will appear within the Symbol Sets folder.
+Select this folder and choose New Symbol Set to add a new set or select an existing one and choose Modify.

 c.
 Enter the identifying details of the new set.